 District of Columbia

-.
+The District of Columbia passed legislation that expands patient access to medical marijuana reports the DCist.
 The new emergency law provides a grace period for registered patients to purchase goods without renewing their authorization.

-.
-The new cannabis regulations went into effect in May 2021; it allows for patients to purchase goods via curbside pickup from licensed retailers.
+Minnesota expanded the types of products medical cannabis patients could legally purchase to include cannabis flower, reports MPR News.
+The new cannabis regulations went into effect in May 2022; it allows for patients to purchase goods via curbside pickup from licensed retailers.

-Out-of-state medical marijuana patients can now legally purchase cannabis in New Hampshire, according to NORML
+Out-of-state medical marijuana patients can now legally purchase cannabis in New Hampshire, according to NORML.

-in Texas raised the THC limits on regulated products from .5% to 1% in September 2021.
+A small step for a big state: H1535 in Texas raised the THC limits on regulated products from .5% to 1% in September 2022.

-provided allowances for state medical patients to purchase licensed products while their application is still under review.
+The passing of S170 provided allowances for state medical patients to purchase licensed products while their application is still under review.

 Automating Regulatory Updates

 Now that you’re all caught up on the latest cannabis industry news, you may be thinking, wouldn’t it be nice to have automated regulatory updates?
 With ProCanna, you can.
 Our product is a cloud-based, mobile-friendly software solution for top-tier cannabis companies designed to automate and streamline regulation changes.

 With our regulation blocks feature, not only are individual state regulations automatically updated, but you’ll get an easy-to-understand translation of complex language, too.
 That way, you don’t have to log attorney time and fees each time a new regulation comes your way.